rawitat/gtypist_lessons/programming_quotes.typ

  :a desire born of our fear of failure, our fear of death.

 *:SW2_19
-I:Kent Beck, "Smalltalk Best Practice Patterns"
-S:To me, development consists of two processes that feed each other.
+I:[19] Kent Beck, "Smalltalk Best Practice Patterns" S:To me, development consists of two processes that feed each other.
 First, :you figure out what you want the computer to do.
 Then, you instruct the :computer to do it.
 Trying to write those instructions inevitably changes